pittar-gitops/99-gitops-demo/README.md

 * From `Action` drop down list at the top-right of the screen, select **Start Build**.
 * Alternatively, you can start the build with `oc`: `oc start-build petclinic-jenkins-pipeline -n cicd`

+You should be able to access your Jenkins instance at [https://jenkins-cicd.apps-crc.testing/](https://jenkins-cicd.apps-crc.testing/).
+Login using your kubeadmin username and password.
+This is integrated with OpenShift OAuth.

 This triggeres a Jenkins pipeline build.
 This will follow the steps in the `Jenkinsfile` located in the root of the associated git repository.
 You can view this file here:
 [Jenkinsfile](https://github.com/pittar/spring-petclinic/blob/master/Jenkinsfile)